codepo8/developer-advocacy-handbook/create-slide-decks.md

 * **I have the right font and code layout** and none of the \"magic quotes\" annoyances.
 * **I maintain the code in one spot** and a code change means simply having to create another screen shot.

 Provide live demos and downloadable source packages of your code as explained in the "[Write excellent code examples](write-excellent-code-examples)" chapter and everybody wins.

 ## Sound and videos

 Sound and video are powerful tools for training and illustrating.
-For example I found that a two minute screencast of some system makes it much easier for people to find their way into a system than lots of clever copy (which you\'d need anyways cause not everybody can see and hear video).
+For example I found that a two minute screencast of some system makes it much easier for people to find their way into it than lots of clever text.
+You need text anyways cause not everybody can see and hear video.
 In presentations, however, I find it more distracting and anything else.
-Yes, it enriches your slides and teleports you into the post 1990 presentation league, but let\'s face it -- it is also terribly interupting.
+Yes, it enriches your slides and teleports you into the post 1990 presentation league, but let\'s face it -- it is also terribly interrupting.

 As a presenter you normally want to be the person listened to.
 You also can use your body language to emphasize the message you want to give.
-From time to time you point out information on your slides but you bring back people to your narration.
+From time to time you point out information on your slides but you bring people back to your narration.
 If you use music or video in a presentation you create a pause as all the senses of the audience are busy following what is going on on the screen.
 It also creates some time in your presentation where you are part of the audience as you turn and